EchterAlsFake/PHUB/docs/source/features/user.rst

 Exploiting data
 ---------------

-Following data can be harvested from :py:class:`phub.User` objects.
+Following data can be harvested from :py:class:`.User` objects.

 .. code-block:: python